withastro/roadmap/README.md

 **Goal:** Confirm proposal feasibility with Astro Maintainers and the [Technical Steering Committee (TSC)](https://github.com/withastro/.github/blob/main/GOVERNANCE.md#technical-steering-committee-tsc).

 **Requirements:** An existing proposal (Stage 1).
-In addition, a proposal is more likely to be accepted if it is detailed and well thought-out, can demonstrate community interest, has at least one champion volunteer, and has buy-in/interest from Astro maintainer(s).
+In addition, a proposal is more likely to be accepted if it is detailed and well thought-out, can demonstrate community interest, has at least one champion volunteer, has a maintainer asking as a champion, and has buy-in/interest from Astro maintainer(s).

 **Location:** GitHub Issues [(see all accepted proposals).](https://github.com/withastro/roadmap/issues)

 **What to Expect:** A proposal reaches this stage (aka "is accepted") during a meeting with Maintainers and TSC, following our existing [RFC Proposal](https://github.com/withastro/.github/blob/main/GOVERNANCE.md#voting-rfc-proposals) voting process.

 When a proposal is accepted, a TSC member will create a new GitHub Issue summarizing the original proposal using our official template.

-At this point, the proposal champion is free to move on to the next stage.
+The proposal's original author should be given a chance to volunteer to be its champion.
+If they refuse, someone else can offer for the position.
 If a champion doesn't exist yet, then an accepted proposal may remain open until a champion volunteers by posting in the GitHub Issue.
+Once a champion is selected, they are free to move on to the next stage.

 In some cases, a proposal may be explicitly rejected by TSC if it is known to be infeasible, or go against some existing goals/mission of the project.
 In the event of an explicit rejection, a TSC member will comment on to the proposal explaining the reasoning for rejection.